cardillan/mindcode/doc/syntax/REMOTE-CALLS.markdown

 ### Remote functions

-Function to be called remotely must be declared using the `remote` keyword again:
+Function to be called remotely must be declared using the `remote` keyword:

 ```Mindcode
 #set target = 8;